 Normally, “Europe” and “budget-friendly” don’t belong in the same sentence.
 Almost every digital nomad dreams of ditching the cubicle for a dreamy life across the pond, but how much does it cost?

 Here at Nomad Deals, we ranked every major European city by monthly cost of living.
-Included are short-term hotel and Airbnb costs, meal prices, long-term rent, and local daily expenses.
+Included are short-term hotel and Airbnb costs, long-term rent, and local daily expenses.
 Continue scrolling for a closer look at the top options, as well as our guide to saving money while living as a digital nomad in Europe.

 Our Methodology